 In this Thai shrimp curry recipe, coconut milk and Thai red curry paste join forces to make a rich, flavorful sauce that perfectly complements shrimp and veggies.
-Serve with rice for a weeknight dinner with international flair.
+Serve with rice for an easy weeknight dinner with an international flair.

 This post may contain affiliate links.
 See my disclosure policy here.